xxlemon-io/MultiMediaSaver/README.md

 - Download images and videos from Twitter/X links
 - Instagram support (coming soon)
+- Automatic cleanup removes previous downloads when parsing a new link
+- Download every fetched asset at once as a ZIP archive
 - Responsive design for mobile and desktop
 - No official API required - uses a self-hosted Playwright scraper